newrelic/newrelic-quickstarts/docs/config-spec.md

 #####################
 # Content/Design
 #####################
-# The name of the pack displayed every the pack is referenced
+# The name of the pack displayed everywhere the pack is referenced
 title: string, optional

-# Displayed in search results and recommendations
+# Displayed in search results and recommendations.
+Summarizes a packs functionality.
-short-description: string, optional

-# Displayed on the pack overview/details page formatted into rich text.
-# Standardized to a template for the New Relic packs.
+# A short form description for this Observability Pack.
-full-description: string, optional
+summary: string, optional

 # Tags for filtering / searching criteria
 tags: list(string), optional